Klimaatlas/KAPy/README.md

 * config.yaml - provides input options for the individual configurations

 These files are best stored in ./configs/<sub-directory>/ (under version control) and then softlinked into the root directory.

+## Documentation

+Documentation for KAPy is contained in the `docs` folder.
+* [Background.md](./docs/Background.md) - Background knowledge useful for getting started with KAPy.
+* [Configuration.md](./docs/Configuration.md) - Details the configuration system and options available in KAPy.

+## Contributing

+KAPy is in active development and welcomes all contributions, both large and small.  is being used in production by climate services specialists around the world.

+* If you have a suggestion for a new feature or want to report a bug, please file an issue via the issue tracker.
+* If you would like to contribute code or documentation, check out the [Contributing Guidelines](./docs/CONTRIBUTING.md) before you begin!

+## How to cite KAPy

+If you wish to cite xclim in a research publication, we kindly ask that you refer to our article published in The Journal of Open Source Software (JOSS): https://doi.org/10.21105/joss.05415

+To cite a specific version of xclim, the bibliographical reference information can be found through Zenodo

+## License

+KAPy is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License.
+A copy of this license is provided in the `docs` folder ([LICENSE](./docs/LICENSE)).

+## Code of Conduct

+A code of conduct for the KAPy community is found in [`docs/CODE_OF_CONDUCT.md`](./docs/CODE_OF_CONDUCT.md).
+In short: be kind.

+## Credits

+The development of KAPy is financed via a grant from the Danish Central Government to  the Danish Meterological Institute.

 ## Why KAPy?